 - L & T

 You can observe that the demand for an HR individual has even grown rather than going down.

 However, being in the HR domain, you should remember that you need to adapt and be agile.
 Meaning you must not stop learning.
 You can take HR analytics or do some relevant courses to empower your working as an HR professional.
 Indeed, HR will not be replaced.
 However, not only HR but also every individual must adapt according to technology.

 Thus, MBA in HR future scope is bright!

 Indeed, to excel in the field of HR, you must be good with humans and complete an MBA degree.
 Additionally, skills like persuasion, diplomacy, and interpersonal skills are also demanded.

-Liverpool Business School & upGrad offers Global MBA program which has multiple specializations like HR, Marketing, Marketing, Fianance, Operations, Analytics & more.
-The program provides 1-on-1 mentorship from industry leaders, 1-week immersion program at University campus, dual credentials (MBA from LBS & PGPM from IMT), network with peers at offline basecamps and more.
+Liverpool Business School & upGrad offers Global MBA program which has multiple specializations like HR, Marketing, Marketing, Finance, Operations, Analytics & more.
+The program provides 1-on-1 mentorship from industry leaders, a 1-week immersion program at the University campus, dual credentials (MBA from LBS & PGPM from IMT), networking with peers at offline basecamps, and more.